🧠 API 580 RBI Quiz Questions for Inspectors

 πŸš€ Full Quiz-Based Article with Options

-Each question below includes all answer choices.
+API 580 RBI Quiz Questions for Inspectors, each question below includes all answer choices.
 The correct answer is highlighted, followed by a short explanation to reinforce understanding.

 Section 1: Risk-Based Inspection Fundamentals